MrEstefano/Audio-DSP-FIR/README.md

 # Audio-DSP-FIR
-project to develope profesional DAC
+project to develope profesional DAC by Rpi5